saloniwarang20/Toxic-Comment-Classification-for-Social-Media/README.md

-# Toxic Comment Classification using Flask 🔍
+# Toxic Comment Classification for Social Media 🔍

 This is a toxic comment classifier web application that uses deep learning models to predict the toxicity levels of a given text input.